uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 Foreign income is any income earned outside England, Wales, Scotland and Northern Ireland.
 The Channel Islands and the Isle of Man are classed as foreign.

 Customers might need to pay UK income tax on their foreign income.
 This includes wages if they work abroad, foreign investment income and income from pensions held overseas.
-For more information about foreign income tax, refer to [Tax on foreign income (GOV.UK)](https://www.gov.uk/tax-foreign-income).
+For more information about tax on foreign income, refer to [Tax on foreign income (GOV.UK)](https://www.gov.uk/tax-foreign-income).

 Customers can use their software to submit information about foreign earnings and unremittable foreign income.
 The software can use the following endpoints to enable customers to: